GazzolaLab/PyElastica/README.md

 [![Build_status](https://travis-ci.com/mattialabteam/elastica-python.svg?token=bhmh1TG9yLmXa4ZM4ZgQ&branch=master)](https://travis-ci.com/mattialabteam) [![codecov](https://codecov.io/gh/mattialabteam/elastica-python/branch/master/graph/badge.svg?token=O8nBw9I5vr)](https://codecov.io/gh/mattialabteam/elastica-python) [![Documentation Status](https://readthedocs.org/projects/pyelastica/badge/?version=latest)](https://docs.cosseratrods.org/en/latest/?badge=latest)

-PyElastica is the python implementation of **Elastica**, which is a *free* and *open-source* software project for the simulation of assemblies of slender, one-dimensional bodies using Cosserat Rod theory.
+PyElastica is the python implementation of **Elastica**, which is a *free* and *open-source* software project for the simulation of assemblies of slender, one-dimensional structures using Cosserat Rod theory.
 More information about Elastica and Cosserat rod theory is available at the Elastica [project website](https://cosseratrods.org)

 The current version of PyElastica released here is the educational version.
 This version is a straight forward Python implementation of the Elastica code making heavy use of numpy.
 As such, it is very slow.
 We are working on a significantly accelerated Python version of the code that we hope to release soon.